Generalization in diffusion models arises from geometry-adaptive harmonic representations: Mathematical derivations

 \subsection{Miyasawa relationships}

-The relationship of MMSE estimation of a signal corrupted by additive Gaussian noise to the score was first published in \cite{Miyasawa61}.
+The relationship of MMSE estimation of a signal corrupted by additive Gaussian noise to the score was published in \cite{Miyasawa61}, and generalized in \cite{Raphan10,Efron11}.
 For completeness, and notational consistency, we provide a derivation here.
 We begin by expressing the score $\nabla \log p(y)$ (dropping the $\sigma$ dependence to simplify notation) and its Jacobian $\nabla^2\log p(y)$ in terms of the measurement density $p(y|x)$ (which is Gaussian) and the posterior density $p(x|y)$.
-Using the chain rule, the probability density of the noisy images writes
+Using Bayes' rule and marginalization, the probability density of the noisy images is expressed as

 Taking the logarithm and differentiating with respect to $y$, and using the fact that for any function $h$, $\nabla h(y) = h(y) \, \nabla \log h(y)$, we find

 which can be thought of as an equivalent of the chain rule on the scores as opposed to the densities.